 Let’s start with equipment and don’t worry, we aren’t going to suggest that you spend an arm and a leg.
 In fact you probably have all the necessities in your house already.

 - Muddler – AKA mashing stick.
-Muddlers are made for crushing fruits and herbs to release their aromas and juices.
-This adds flavor to the cocktail.
+Muddlers are made for crushing fruits and herbs.
+This releases their juices and aromas adding flavor to the cocktail.
 You can use a wooden mixing spoon, the blunt end of an ice cream scoop or a meat masher, your kitchen tool should have a wide enough base to pound fruits and herbs in your mixing cup.

 - Bar Spoon – You’ll be stirring things up in your new bar and you may have some mixing spoons handy but if you don’t try using a metal straw, a chop stick or even a butter knife.